bigbird7821/ansible-vagrant-skeleton/doc/adr/0009-keep-common-inventory-and-variables-beneath-the-common-directory-and-push-changes-to-all-applications.md

 * common tests work for all environments
 * if common settings are changed then they are easily detected by GIT or SVN because the local application versions also change
 * common setting are not only translated to the application environments within vagrant and virtualbox, but they are also reflected in the test and production evironments as well.

+Another consequence is that there is now not just 1 skeleton application but 2.
+The reason for this is that to confirm that your common settings work across all application environments, you need at least 2 applications to spin up and verify a successful build.